sougata-ub/saha-bari-kali-pujo/index.md

 <section class="welcome-note centered" style="margin-bottom:2rem;">
   <h1>Welcome to <span style="color:#8b0000;">Saha Bari's Kali Puja</span> Website</h1>
   <p>We've uploaded all the pictures from this year's Puja!
 Click on any of the folders below to view and download your photos from Google Drive.</p>
-  <p> Click on the links below to listen to the songs whose lyrics were posted near the book stall. <strong>We will upload all the pictures from the pujo to this website shortly.</strong> You can download your pictures from here soon. </p>
 </section>

 <!--  FOLDER LINKS SECTION -->